rdubois440/cherry_mx30_usb_bt/README.md

 # Hybrid USB and Bluetooth Keyboard based on a Cherry MX 3.0

-##0- Todo
-Document the btkbdemu and bluetooth utilities

 ##1- Objectives

 I have multiple repositories on this github on the topic of keyboards, and keyboard hacking.
 Here are my objectives